joycemwangi/Hybrid-Cloud-Infrastructure-as-Code-with-Terraform/README.md

 terraform fmt
 terraform validate
 ```
-`terraform fmt` keeps the code consistently formatted.
+-`terraform fmt` keeps the code consistently formatted.

-`terraform validate` checks that all resources, variables and modules are wired correctly.
+-`terraform validate` checks that all resources, variables and modules are wired correctly.

--You can also rely on the **GitHub Actions** workflow (`terraform.yml`) to run these checks automatically on every push and pull request.
+You can also rely on the **GitHub Actions** workflow (`terraform.yml`) to run these checks automatically on every push and pull request.